materialsproject/atomate2/docs/src/user/install.rst

     centers (e.g., LLNL, PNNL, ARCHER) will run into issues.
 If you run into connection issues later in this tutorial, some options are:

-    * contact your computing center to review their security policy to allow connections from your MongoDB server (best resolution)
+    - Contact your computing center to review their security policy to allow connections from your MongoDB server (best resolution).
-    * host your Mongo database on a machine that you are able to securely connect to, e.g. on the supercomputing network itself (ask a system administrator for help)
+    - Host your Mongo database on a machine that you're able to securely connect to, e.g. on the supercomputing network itself (ask a system administrator for help).
-    * use a proxy service to forward connections from the MongoDB --> login node --> compute node (you might try, for example, `the mongo-proxy tool
+    - Use a proxy service to forward connections from the MongoDB --> login node --> compute node (you might try, for example, `the mongo-proxy tool
       <https://github.com/bakks/mongo-proxy>`_).
-    * set up an ssh tunnel to forward connections from allowed machines (the tunnel must be kept alive at all times you are running workflows)
+    - Set up an ssh tunnel to forward connections from allowed machines (the tunnel must be kept alive at all times you're running workflows).

 .. _MongoDB: https://docs.mongodb.com/manual/